tylerleee5/sam-app/README.md

 # sam-app
-my first repository on GitHub
+My first repository on GitHub.
+This is for lab on AWS